sderosiaux/golb/pages/2018-04-11-partial-unification/index.md

 We can apply some trick (see this [SO](https://stackoverflow.com/questions/46263931/higher-order-unification-for-type-constructor-inference/46265914#46265914)) to reverse the types to enjoy the right-biaised types.
 Let's make our code compile!

-We need a structure to invert the types:
+We need a structure to invert the types: :smiling_imp:

 ```scala
 implicit class InferToLeft[M[_, _, _], A, B, C](a: M[A, B, C]) {